MatiasOrlando/MovieMatcher/README.md

 ## Tests :nut_and_bolt:

-Testing (end-to-end): Cypress.io
+Testing (E2E) Cypress.io

-Instructions: While running the project on the terminal, open a new terminal in the root directory:
+While running the project on the terminal, open a new terminal in the root directory:

+Option 1: run npm test

+Option 2:

 <ol>
 <li>Run npx cypress open, this will open cypress set up.</li>